Contributor

 Biography

-Hartwig Anzt is the Director of the Innovative Computing Lab (ICL) and holds the MathWorks Professor position in the Electrical Engineering and Computer Science Department of the University of Tennessee.
-He also holds a Senior Research Scientist Position at Steinbuch Centre for Computing at the Karlsruhe Institute of Technology where he previously held a Junior Professorship in the Faculty of Computer Science.
-Hartwig Anzt holds a PhD in applied mathematics and specializes in iterative methods and preconditioning techniques for the next generation hardware architectures.
-He also has a long track record of high-quality development.
+Hartwig Anzt is the Director of the Innovative Computing Lab (ICL) and Professor in the Electrical Engineering and Computer Science Department of the University of Tennessee.
+He also holds a Senior Research Scientist Position at Steinbuch Centre for Computing at the Karlsruhe Institute of Technology where he previously held an Early Career Award and a Junior Professorship and in the Faculty of Computer Science.
+Hartwig Anzt received a Diploma in Industrial Mathematics (2009) from the Karlsruhe Institute of Technology.
+During his studies, he spent one year at the University of Ottawa.
+He received a PhD in Applied Mathematics from the Karlsruhe Institute of Technology in 2012.
+Hartwig Anzt works on numerical methods for high performance computing and specializes on iterative methods and preconditioning techniques for the next generation hardware architectures.
 He is author of the MAGMA-sparse open source software package and managing lead of the Ginkgo math software library.
-Hartwig Anzt is the PI of Software Technology (ST) projects that are part of the US Exascale Computing Project (ECP), including a coordinated effort aiming at integrating low-precision functionality into high-accuracy simulation codes.
-He also is a PI in the EuroHPC Project MICROCARD.

 Presentations